 Even the U.S. Department of Agriculture's Agricultural Research Service (USDA/ARS) description shows how filthy and disease-ridden this common pest can be:

 "It's common knowledge that house flies are carriers of disease.
 That's why there's such widespread effort to keep them out of our kitchens and away from our food."

 Identifying House Flies

-Although there are other large flies, the common house fly can be identified by the following parameters:
+Although there are other large flies, the common house fly can be identified by a few distinguishing features: